-The World Leadership Alliance-Club de Madrid is preparing an initiative called ‘Education for Shared Societies’, to be developed in partnership with the Varkey Foundation, and counting with their support.
-The overall objective of this new area is to channel the collective knowledge of multiple stakeholders, WLA – CdM Members and experts, towards a set of policy proposals highlighting education as a tool for building inclusive and peaceful communities from a Shared Societies perspective.
+This meeting served as a kick-off to our new initiative called ‘Education for Shared Societies’.
+The overall objective of this new area is to channel the collective knowledge of multiple stakeholders, WLA – CdM Members, and experts, towards a set of policy proposals highlighting education as a tool for building inclusive and peaceful communities from a Shared Societies perspective.

-Its main outcome is expected to be a clear and strong Call to Action on Education for Shared Societies, seeking to mobilize political will to generate action in this context.
+Its main outcome is expected to be a clear and strong Call to Action on Education for Shared Societies, seeking to mobilise political will to generate action in this context.

 This activity served as a brainstorming to fine tune the work going forward, identify possible stakeholders and participants in the process and define both expected deliverables and a ‘landing pad’, so that the process can contribute to transformative policies and practices in the field of education.

-The meeting gathered WLA – CdM Members, the Varkey Foundation, together with 30 representatives from governments, experts, policymakers, educators, media and humanitarian workers that aim at putting forward discussions how education can become a better tool to build more inclusive, peaceful societies.
+The meeting gathered WLA – CdM Members, together with 30 representatives from governments, experts, policymakers, educators, media and humanitarian workers that aim at putting forward discussions how education can become a better tool to build more inclusive, peaceful societies.

-In the meeting, the WLA – CdM and its partners outlined a strategic vision that sought to secure the high level of engagement required by such an initiative.
+In the meeting, WLA – CdM and its partners outlined a strategic vision that sought to secure the high level of engagement required by such an initiative.
 Additionally, participants agreed on an approach consisting of four areas:

-In addition, WLA-CdM Members met with the Members of the Atlantis Group - a body of former Education Ministers and Heads of Government from across 6 continents created by the Varkey Foundation – to discuss ideas for the initiative and potential areas of collaboration to advance it further.
+In addition, WLA-CdM Members met with the Members of the Atlantis Group to discuss ideas for the initiative and potential areas of collaboration to advance it further.